rehanthestar21/agent-chat-cli/README.md

 ## ✨ Features

-- 🔄 Command history support
-- 📝 Support for multiline inputs
-- 🚀 Lightweight and fast
 - 🔌 Easy integration with multiple protocols (ACP, A2A, MCP)
 - 💬 Friendly and intuitive chat UI for the command-line interface
+- 🚀 Lightweight and fast
+- 🔄 Command history support

 ## ⚙️ Setup